aacrey/Asteroids/README.md

  - Run `cmake --build .` to build the binaries
  - The executable, called `Asteroids` will be in the _build/bin_ folder, along with the necessary .dll-s

+## Controls

+ - Right and left arrow keys to rotate the ship
+ - Up arrow key to accelerate ship
+ - ESC to close game

 ## Tests

  - Tested on Windows 10